skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 The objective of this document is to capture steps to perform the following activities:

-1. Order and configure Azure Data Box.
+1. Order and configure Azure Data Box

-2. Attach Azure Data Box to on-prem Windows server using SMB.
+2. Attach Azure Data Box to on-prem Windows server using SMB

-3. Mount Windows server folder to IBM i using NFS.
+3. Mount Windows server folder to IBM i using NFS

-4. Take IBM i backups using Windows NFS mount.
+4. Take IBM i backups using Windows NFS mount

-5. Copy backup from Windows folder to Azure Data Box drive.
+5. Copy backup from Windows folder to Azure Data Box drive

-6. Send Azure Data box to Microsoft Azure Data Center and restore data to Skytap hosted virtual LPAR.
+6. Send Azure Data box to Microsoft Azure Data Center and restore data to Skytap hosted virtual LPAR

 ## Prerequisites <a name="Begin"></a>

-* On prem-server should be at the latest PTF levels.
+* On prem-server should be at the latest PTF levels

-* Customer should have an existing <A href="https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview" target="_blank">Azure Storage Account</a> and an active <a href="https://azuremarketplace.microsoft.com/en-us/marketplace/apps/skytapinc.skytap-on-azure-main1?tab=overviewSkytap" target="_blank">Skytap on Azure SaaS subscription</a>.
+* Customer should have an existing <A href="https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview" target="_blank">Azure Storage Account</a> and an active <a href="https://azuremarketplace.microsoft.com/en-us/marketplace/apps/skytapinc.skytap-on-azure-main1?tab=overviewSkytap" target="_blank">Skytap on Azure SaaS subscription</a>

-* The on-prem LPAR should be on V7R2 or later OS version of IBM i.
+* The on-prem LPAR should be on V7R2 or later OS version of IBM i

-* There should be a 10 Gig FC port available on server/switch that can be used for communication with the Azure Data Box.
+* There should be a 10 Gig FC port available on server/switch that can be used for communication with the Azure Data Box

-* Sufficient downtime should be provided for backups.
+* Sufficient downtime should be provided for backups

-* Required LPPs should be installed on the LPAR.
+* Required LPPs should be installed on the LPAR

-* Transceivers for fiber ports on the Azure Data Box to make connection.
+* Transceivers for fiber ports on the Azure Data Box to make connection

 * On-prem Windows server with sufficient resources.
-Disk space should be more than the amount of backup to be taken on each LPAR.
+Disk space should be more than the amount of backup to be taken on each LPAR

 ## Order and configure the Azure Data Box <a name="orderandconfig"></a>